core-wg/yang-cbor/draft-ietf-core-sid-latest.md

         type sid-file-version-identifier;
         description
           "Optional leaf that specifies the version number of the .sid file.
-          .sid files and the version
-          sequence are specific to a given YANG module revision.
-          This number starts at zero when there is a YANG module update.
-          This number can distinguish updates to the SID file which are the result of new processing, or the result of reported errata.";
+          .sid files and the version sequence are specific to a given YANG module revision.
+This number starts at zero when there is a new YANG module revision and increases monotonically.
+This number can distinguish updates to the .sid file which are the result of new processing, or the result of reported errata.";
       }

       leaf description {
         type string;
         description
           "Free-form meta information about the generated file.
-It might include sid file generation tool and time among other things.";
+It might include .sid file generation tool and time among other things.";
       }

       list dependency-revision {